New Name for Immune-Mediated Myositis (IMM) Test

 We expect this name change may take some getting used to, but we hope that the new name and updated information will help resolve confusion about the relationship between IMM and non-exertional rhabdomyolysis and will provide horse owners with usable information about this genetic test.

-Dr. Finno and Dr. Valberg and continuing to study this myosin-heavy chain myopathy, and the UC Davis VGL will update our website content to reflect any additional findings when more is known.
+Dr. Finno and Dr. Valberg are continuing to study this myosin-heavy chain myopathy, and the UC Davis VGL will update our website content to reflect any additional findings when more is known.